 The aim of the project- ‘Trip Story’ is to create a Rebus Story (picture story) App that allows children to form their personalized stories by answering a series of questions.
 These questions are designed to be engaging and test the user’s (children age: 4+) creativity.
 The App provides a platform for the child to create their own stories with assistance from the parent.
 Upon making the correct selection, the story would continue and finally the story formed will be portrayed in the form of a Rebus story.
 The ‘Rebus story’ concept aims to promote early literacy by motivating children to participate in storytelling while also improving cognitive skills.

-I am currently pursuing a Masters in Applied Computing at the University of Toronto with a focus on Cloud Computing, Computer Vision and Machine Learning technologies
+I am currently pursuing a PhD at the University of Toronto with a focus on computer vision and machine learning technologies

 I am also working on a website dedicated to using machine learning and computer vision tools to quantify player performance:http://gmaiplaybook.com